Chrissivert/Smart-greenhouse/README.md

 To run the greenhouse part (with sensor/actuator nodes):

 * Command line version: run the `main` method inside `CommandLineGreenhouse` class.
 * GUI version: run the `main` method inside `GreenhouseGuiStarter` class.
 Note - if you run the `GreenhouseApplication` class directly, JavaFX will complain that it can't find necessary modules.

-To run the control panel (only GUI-version is available): run the `main` method inside the `ControlPanelStarter` class
+To run the control panel (only GUI-version is available): run the `main` method inside the `ControlPanelStarter` class, the same note about JavaFX applies.
+Control panel can not be run without the greenhouse part,can run but will close itself.
+Works with both the command line and GUI version of the greenhouse.
+Multiple control panels can be run at the same time.

 ## Simulating events

-If you want to simulate fake communication (just some periodic events happening), you can run both the greenhouse and control panel parts with a command line parameter `fake`.
-Check out classes in the [`no.ntnu.run` package](src/main/java/no/ntnu/run) for more details.
+The greenhouse part can be run in simulation mode, where it will update the sensor values, the updates are based upon witch actuators are turned on.